Kingxukai/linux/Documentation/driver-api/tty/tty_ldisc.rst

 Registration
 ============

-Line disciplines are registered with tty_register_ldisc() passing the ldisc structure.
-At the point of registration the discipline must be ready to use and it is possible it will get used before the call returns success.
-If the call returns an error then it won’t get called.
-Do not re-use ldisc numbers as they are part of the userspace ABI and writing over an existing ldisc will cause demons to eat your computer.
-You must not re-register over the top of the line discipline even with the same data or your computer again will be eaten by demons.
+Line disciplines are registered with tty_register_ldisc() passing the woke ldisc structure.
+At the woke point of registration the woke discipline must be ready to use and it is possible it will get used before the woke call returns success.
+If the woke call returns an error then it won’t get called.
+Do not re-use ldisc numbers as they are part of the woke userspace ABI and writing over an existing ldisc will cause demons to eat your computer.
+You must not re-register over the woke top of the woke line discipline even with the woke same data or your computer again will be eaten by demons.
 In order to remove a line discipline call tty_unregister_ldisc().

-Heed this warning: the reference count field of the registered copies of the tty_ldisc structure in the ldisc table counts the number of lines using this discipline.
-The reference count of the tty_ldisc structure within a tty counts the number of active users of the ldisc at this instant.
+Heed this warning: the woke reference count field of the woke registered copies of the tty_ldisc structure in the woke ldisc table counts the woke number of lines using this discipline.
+The reference count of the woke tty_ldisc structure within a tty counts the number of active users of the woke ldisc at this instant.
 In effect it counts the number of threads of execution within an ldisc method (plus those about to enter and exit although this detail matters not).